The programme

 Bart van den Hurk

 Prof Bart van den Hurk is an expert in the field of weather and climate information and scientific director of Deltares.
 Prior to his affiliation to Deltares he spent ~23 years at the Dutch Meteorological Institute.
 He is Professor in the field of Interaction between Climate and the Socio-ecological system at VU University Amsterdam, and Lead Author of the 6th Assessment report of IPCC.
-For the next (7th) report he has been elected co-chair of Working Group II, which focuses on the impact of climate change, adaptation, and vulnerability.
+For the next (7th) report he has been elected IPCC Co-Chair of Working Group 2, which focuses on the impact of climate change, adaptation, and vulnerability.

 Portrait of Reint Jan Renes